Multiple imputation for propensity score analysis with covariates missing at random: some clarity on within and across methods: The within method

 The challenge then is to estimate this parameter $\tau$ while $X$ is not fully observed.
 This is where imputation comes into play.
 With correct specification, the imputation model (at the limit as $n\to\infty$) captures the true distribution of $X$ given $(Z,A,Y)$.
 This implies that $X^*$ (and thus $X^\dagger$) is distributed the same as $X$ given $(Z,A,Y)$, which implies that the joint distribution of $(Z,X^\dagger,A,Y)$ in the imputed dataset is the same as the joint distribution of $(Z,X,A,Y)$ in the real data, formally, $\P(Z,X^\dagger=x,A,Y)=\P(Z,X=x,A,Y)$.
 Intuitively, imputation using the correct model recovers the true joint distribution of the analysis variables.
 It follows that $\E\{\E[Y\mid Z,X^\dagger,A=1]-\E[Y\mid Z,X^\dagger,A=0]\}=\tau$.

 A metaphor for this second part of the argument is a special kind of multiverse.
-The original dataset is the universe we are in, except in this universe we do not see everything; some parts (the missing $X$ values) are masked from us.
-Multiple imputation takes us to alternate universes where we see everything, where everything we saw in our original universe stays exactly the same, but everything not originally observed vary.
-Yet all these universes obey the same law (the joint $(Z,X,A,Y)$ distribution). $\tau$ is simply a feature of this law, thus is shared across the universes.
+The original dataset is the universe we are in, where we do not see everything, as some parts (the missing $X$ values) are masked from us.
+MI takes us to alternate universes where we see everything, where everything we saw in our original universe stays exactly the same, but everything not originally observed vary.
+(The truth is, only one universe (the one we are in) is real; the other ones are all imagined and just different guesses of what the unobserved part of the real universe might be.)
+The key point is that all these universes, real and imagined, obey the same law (the joint $(Z,X,A,Y)$ distribution). $\tau$ is simply a feature of this law, thus is shared across the universes.

 That the same $\tau$ is shared by the $(Z,X^\dagger,A,Y)$ distribution and the $(Z,X,A,Y)$ distribution justifies using each imputed dataset to estimate $\tau$.
-What this means is that the within method is consistent for any base estimator that would have been consistent had there been no missing data.
+What this means is that the \textit{within} method is consistent for any base estimator that would have been consistent had there been no missing data.
 This is not restricted to propensity score weighting \citep[the case that has been proven by][]{seaman2014InverseProbabilityWeighting}, but also applies to matching and other covariate balancing as well as outcome regression and doubly robust methods -- provided those methods are consistent for the case with full data.

-Our argument for the consistency of the within method here differs from the argument in \cite{leyrat2019PropensityScoreAnalysis}, which relies on the proposition that unconfoundedness holds in the imputed dataset (i.e., $A\independent Y_a\mid Z,X^\dagger$ for $a=0,1$) to justify using the imputed dataset to estimate the treatment effect.
+Our argument for the consistency of the \textit{within} method here differs from the argument in \cite{leyrat2019PropensityScoreAnalysis}, which relies on the proposition that unconfoundedness holds in the imputed dataset (i.e., $A\independent Y_a\mid Z,X^\dagger$ for $a=0,1$) to justify using the imputed dataset to estimate the treatment effect.
 This claim is incorrect, however, due to an error in the proof (see explanation in Appendix \ref{app:A}).
 Intuitively, this claim essentially implies that the imputation recovers the joint distributions of $(Z,X,A,Y_a)$ for $a=0,1$.
 This cannot be the case, however, as the imputation of $X$ is conditional on $(Z,A,Y)$; it is informed by $Y$, not $Y_1$ or $Y_0$.
 Our argument, on the other hand, only relies on the imputation recovering the distribution of $(Z,X,A,Y)$, as the parameter we need to estimate, $\tau$, is agnostic of potential outcomes.

 Side note: As the key point is to recover the $(Z,X,A,Y)$ distribution, it is important to include all the variables $Z,A,Y$ as predictors in the imputation model, so that $X^*$ is generated based on $(Z,A,Y)$.
 This reiterates the need to use the outcome in imputing covariates.